zelix888/monfit_site/content/en/blog/salamonferrato-sangrato_track.md

   <figcaption class="figure-caption">Church of San Grato - Sala Monferrato - <a href="https://www.lunganottedellechiese.com">Lunga notte delle chiese</a></figcaption>
 </figure>

-A little further on, on the left, we will see **Big Bench No. 48 ‘Rosso Barbera’** from which we can enjoy a wonderful view of the hills and the village of **Sala Monferrato**.
+A little further on, on the left, we will see **Big Bench No. 48 'Rosso Barbera'** from which we can enjoy a wonderful view of the hills and the village of **Sala Monferrato**.

 <figure class="figure">
   <img src="https://dynamic-media-cdn.tripadvisor.com/media/photo-o/23/7c/4a/49/caption.jpg?w=1200&h=1200&s=1" class="figure-img img-fluid rounded">